i-gitt/neko/readme.md

 - name the bot, choose `Create Application`
 - choose `Create a Bot User`
 - uncheck the `Public Bot` (recommended)
 - under `APP BOT USER` click on the reveal token.
-Use this token with config.ini file.
+Use this token with neko.ini file.
 - Create a discord server and invite the bot with this link (replace Client_ID with your bot Client ID): https://discordapp.com/oauth2/authorize?client_id=Client_ID&scope=bot&permissions=0
-- copy channel ID's to config.ini (they can be found on web app by choosing a channel on your Discord server and looking at the link https://discordapp.com/channels/<server_id>/<channel_id>)
+- copy channel ID's to neko.ini (they can be found on web app by choosing a channel on your Discord server and looking at the link https://discordapp.com/channels/<server_id>/<channel_id>)
 - run the app